About the Archive

-The archive collects in a variety of formats.
-In addition to musical scores, the archive accepts other paper-based documents such as correspondence, newspaper clippings, advertisements, and concert playbills.
-It also collects photography, moving image materials and original audio recordings in both analog and digital formats, from noncommercial musical recordings to researcher-generated interviews and oral histories.
+The Jazz Archive at Duke University holds unique materials that document jazz's historical and ongoing significance.
+In addition to musical scores, the archive includes correspondence, newspaper clippings, advertisements, and concert playbills.
+It also holds photography, moving image materials, and original audio recordings in both analog and digital formats, from noncommercial musical recordings to researcher-generated interviews and oral histories.
+Focuses include:

 Duke University has a long tradition of campus-based jazz performance, and several of the Jazz Archive’s collections document aspects of that history.
 These include the Les Brown Scores, the Sonny Burke Papers, the Linda Dahl Collection on Mary Lou Williams and the Paul Jeffrey Papers.